 • They are taught to demonstrate understanding when talking with others about what they have read.

 .
-Reading comprehension is a key skill taught from Reception through school
+Reading comprehension is a key skill taught from Reception throughout school.

 Key Stage 1